-Editor’s note: this list was updated on November 12, 2018, to include new notable mentions.
+Editor’s note: this list was updated on February 25, 2021, to include the TCL Alto 7+ in the notable mentions section.

 Related: Best computer speakers

-The Vizio SB3621 C6 is the best cheap soundbar
+The Vizio SB3651 F6 is the best cheap soundbar

-If you’re looking to stay frugal while shopping around for a cheap soundbar, look no further than this Vizio model.
-It brings an insane value to the TV stand as a 2.1 soundbar system, but it’s not just a standalone soundbar.
-No that would be far too pedestrian, this package includes a wireless subwoofer.
+If you’re looking to stay frugal while shopping around for a cheap soundbar and/or home entertainment system, look no further than this Vizio model.
+It brings an insane value to the TV stand as a 5.1 wireless soundbar system with built-in Bluetooth connectivity and Google Chromecast support.
+In addition to the soundbar, the SB3651 F6 comes with two rear surround sound speakers and a wireless subwoofer.

 What you should know about cheap soundbars

 - Subwoofers aren’t always included.
-But if you go for something like the Klipsch R-10B, which does include a woofer, your audio will benefit from clarity as there will be less auditory masking.
+But if you go for something that does have a sub your audio will benefit from clarity as there will be less auditory masking.

 The Klipsch R-10B provides optimal sound quality